ResiProtocol/Resi_Protocol/README.md

 ## Future Enhancements

-- **Enhanced Oracle Integration**: Adding more oracle providers and refining data validation logic.
-- **Improved Governance Features**: Expanding the adaptive voting mechanism and enhancing the governance dashboard.
+- **Expanded Collateral Options:**
-- **Additional Collateral Options**: Integrating more asset types and advanced collateral valuation models.
+   Integrate additional asset types and dynamic valuation models.

-- **User Experience Improvements**: Iterative front-end enhancements based on user feedback.
+- **Advanced AI/ML Integration:**
+   Further optimize the dynamic stability mechanism with robust AI/ML models and secure integration techniques.

+- **Enhanced Governance Models:**
+   Refine voting models and adaptive weighting algorithms, and explore additional ZKP-based voting enhancements.

+- **Cross-Chain Interoperability:**
+   Explore layer-2 solutions or cross-chain bridges for increased scalability.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature/bugfix.
+3. Make your changes and commit them.
+4. Open a pull request describing your changes.

+For major changes, please open an issue first to discuss your ideas.

 ## License

 This project is licensed under the [MIT License](/LICENSE).

 _Note: This README is a living document.
-Further updates will be added as the project evolves._
+Further updates will be added as the project evolves.
+For detailed technical and architectural insights, refer to the documentation in the docs/ folder._